 Peter & Bernhard Meyer, best known for their work with “Melt Trio”, present their new band with Wanja Slavin (saxophone) and Jim Black (drums).

-The four musician recorded their first album last year.
-It will be released on Traumton Records in January 2018.
+The four musician released their first album with Traumton Records in January 2018.

 „There is probably no comparable guitarist in germany, who is as versatile and creative as Peter Meyer“, writes the music magazine „Sound And Image“.
 Jazzthetik calls him „master of sounds“.
 Guitarist and composer Peter Meyer has lived in Berlin since 2004, where he studied music with Prof. Kurt Rosenwinkel at the Jazz Instiut.
 By melting all influences of jazz-improvisation, experimental sounds, prog- and indirock, eletronic and Neue Musik together, he creates a unique and unheard style, that makes him a remarkable voice of a new generation of jazz musicians.
 He was nominated for the Echo Jazz Award twice.
 Beside his own projects Peter Meyer is member of the bands of Johanna Borchert, Dan Freeman, Lea W. Frey and Carlos Bica.